-Like most employers, you probably had a lot of questions when you first heard about the executive order payroll tax deferral.
-But thanks to the IRS’s recently released guidance on the employee Social Security tax deferral, we have some answers.
+Like most employers, you likely had a lot of questions about the executive order payroll tax deferral.
+And now that you’re in the collection and repayment phase of the employee Social Security tax deferral, you probably have some more.

-If you haven’t heard the latest buzz on the employee Social Security tax deferral, we’ve got your rundown.
-To start, it’s not mandatory.
-Employees still owe the deferred money.
-And (the part you’ve been waiting for), employers are responsible for paying the postponed taxes.
+If you haven’t heard the latest buzz on the deferral of employee Social Security taxes, we’ve got your rundown.
+To start, the due date for the deferred tax repayment is coming up—fast.
+And (the part you’ve been waiting for) employers are responsible for collecting and remitting the postponed taxes.

 Employee Social Security tax deferral: FAQs